karinesargsyan/rest_api/README.md

 2. To see the allure report based on previews runs use this command line:
 $ allure serve report/

-3. To rerun test usi this command line:
+3. To rerun test use this command line:
 $ pytest -s tests/test_cases.py  --alluredir=report/